jakesauter/machine_learning/README.md

     Experience with developing in a Linux environment.

+I have been using Linux as my main operating system for close to 4 years now througout my Computer Science career.
+I have developed solely in Ubuntu during this whole period and find the ease of use for programming applications to be unparalled.
+I mainly used **Vim** as my editor of choice for about 2 years as I also did a lot of work on server, though now my editor of choice is **Gedit** with my configurations of plugins that help accelerate my workflow.
+I prefer these lightweight editors as I find larger editors to be clunky and many of the tools getting in the way of my development.

     Knowledge of machine learning acceleration techniques.

+When I think of "machine learning acceleration techniques" I am thinking of using the appropriate hardware for the job.
+I have made a few short programs on **Google Cloud** in which users have the option to make use of TPUs, GPUs or stadard chips.

     Knowledge of radio communication technologies, i.e., coursework, amateur radio, etc.

+The only experience I have involving anything close to radio technologies is the theoretical concepts covered in Electromagnetics (Physics II)

     Knowledge of or past experience working within an agile environment.

+As most of my work has been independent or small-team reserach, I have not had any active hands-on expereience with the agile environment.
+I am aware of basics of the agile system and am always up to learning new development processes.

     Experience with writing government proposals.

+I have no experience in writing government proposals.

     Active security clearance.

+I have an active Syracuse Hancock Airport security clearance, though no direct governmental security clearances.